theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/bapi-erp-read-write-macro.md

 | :------ |:--- | :--- |
 | SAP ERP | *BAPI_REQUISITION_CREATE* (Create Purchase Requisition) <br>*BAPI_REQUISITION_GETDETAIL* (Display Purchase Requisition Details) | Xtract BAPI |

+You can download the Alteryx workflow for this application here: [BAPI-ERP-ReadAndWriteWithMacro.yxzp](/files/xfa/BAPI-ERP-ReadAndWriteWithMacro.yxzp){:download="BAPI-ERP-ReadAndWriteWithMacro.yxzp"}

 <!---
 You can download the Alteryx workflow for this application in the [Alteryx Community - ODP based Delta Extraction of Sales and Customer Data from SAP ERP with Xtract for Alteryx](https://community.alteryx.com/t5/Community-Gallery/ODP-based-Delta-Extraction-of-Sales-and-Customer-Data-from-SAP/ta-p/1140120).
 -->